tayruxin/tp/docs/DeveloperGuide.md

 ### **1. More Specific Success Message for Company**

+**Feature Flaw in Current Implementation**

+Currently, the success message for view, edit, remark, unremark, and add commands only displays the company name.
+However, the duplicate check implemented in LinkMeIn uses 3 criteria, company name, role, and deadline.
+As such, there can be more than one entry with the same company name.
+The user might want to know the role and deadline to differentiate between applications with the same company name.
+As such, with the current implementation of the success message, it can be confusing for the user as to which company specifically has been modified.

+**Proposed Enhancement**

+Instead of displaying only the company name, the success message will display the company name, role and deadline.
+This is the implementation that is done for the existing `delete` command.
+As such, a method was already created in the `Messages` class called `getCompanyInfo` where the company name, role and deadline from the company object will be returned as a string.

+The following implementation will be adopted instead:
+`return new CommandResult(String.format(MESSAGE_SUCCESS, Messages.getCompanyInfo(toAdd)));`

+**Examples**

+- **view**: `Viewing Company: COMPANY_NAME (ROLE, DEADLINE)`
+- **edit**: `COMPANY_NAME (ROLE, DEADLINE) company edited.`
+- **remark**: `Added remark to Company: COMPANY_NAME (ROLE, DEADLINE)`
+- **unremark**: `Removed remark from Company: COMPANY_NAME (ROLE, DEADLINE)`
+- **add**: `New company added: COMPANY_NAME (ROLE, DEADLINE)`

 ### **2. Make Recruiter Name, Phone and Email Parameters Optional in Add Command**
 **Feature Flaw in Current Implementation** <br>
 Currently, the recruiter’s information, namely recruiter’s name, phone number and email address, are compulsory parameters as inputs for Add Command.
 However, the user may not have the recruiter’s information at the point of applying to the company, which is common in most internship applications now.
 The user may only have the recruiter’s information at a later point in time.
 Hence, the user will not be able to add the company into LinkMeIn, without the recruiter's name, phone number and email address.